 Publishing seems like a simple business at its heart: an author writes a manuscript, it's printed or turned into an ebook, and a reader buys it.
 That apparent simplicity actually requires a lot of hard work and money on the part of a publisher.
 As just one example, to create film for printing, print, bind, and jacket a hardcover picture book can easily cost a publisher $25,000, not counting overhead, and their job isn't done (read more details in Why Does a Picture Book Cost $16?).
 Novels cost less.
 Ebooks cost even less.
 Art books cost even more.

-To get a book on the market, a publisher actually has to do a lot, and someone self-publishing has to find a way to do the equivalent, unless you are happy to do no more than sell locally and to family and friends, or to sell only online.
+To get a book on the market, a traditional print publisher actually has to do a lot, and someone self-publishing has to find a way to do the equivalent, unless you are happy to do no more than sell locally and to family and friends, or to sell only online.
 At a publishing company, different people fill the roles listed below.
-If you self-publish, you have to fill them yourself.
+If you self-publish a print book, you have to fill them yourself.
 Why?
 Because as a self-publisher you have to compete in a national or possibly global marketplace, head to head with the big publishing companies and many other self-publishers.
 It's possible to do that, but it takes time, money, knowledge of the market, and a carefully crafted strategy.
 (If instead you are seeking a publisher, know that the following outlines what you can expect a publisher to do.
 Some companies present themselves as publishers when in fact they don't do all of these things.)

 acquisition--which is the right book to publish?
 Editorial staff may evaluate hundreds or even thousands of manuscripts annually to come up with a "list" of 20 books.
 An acquiring editor selects the ones she thinks will succeed, and take them through the acquisition process.
 If you are self-publishing, how do you decide which of your books to do?
 Or if you have one, how do you know it can succeed?